ruby/irb/README.md

 ## Installation

+> **Note**
+>
+> IRB is a default gem of Ruby so you shouldn't need to install it separately.
+>
+> But if you're using Ruby 2.6 or later and want to upgrade/install a specific version of IRB, please follow these steps.

-Add this line to your application's Gemfile:
+To install it with `bundler`, add this line to your application's Gemfile:

 ```ruby
 gem 'irb'